pryvyd9/StereoOriginal/docs/doc.en.md

 #### Step mode
 SM requires pressing Enter to fix the point and create a new one.

-### SinePen
+### CosinePen
 Operates the same as Pen SM.
-ShouldMoveCrossOnSinePenModeChange option determines if the cross' position will be set to the relevant vertice on mode change.
+ShouldMoveCrossOnCosinePenModeChange option determines if the cross' position will be set to the relevant vertice on mode change.

 #### Step123
 Second point is (0,1) for cosine.